CodePipeWrangler/code_jitsu_gh/genomics/Bioinformatics_Tools.md

 # Shell Jutsu: The Way of the Command Line

-Just some of my command-line jutsu for data wrangling and analysis.
-Regex throws, awk strikes, and tarball flips—perfect for wrangling massive datasets with minimal motion.
+This document showcases a collection of command-line tools and techniques for efficient data wrangling and analysis.
+From regex throws to awk strikes and tar flips, each command is selected for its precision and utility—ideal for managing large-scale datasets with minimal overhead.
+Where appropriate, bioinformatics tools are integrated to extend functionality and support workflows.

-*"Absorb what is useful, discard what is not, add what is uniquely your own." - Bruce Lee*
+“Absorb what is useful, discard what is not, add what is uniquely your own.” — Bruce Lee

 ## File and directory management
 #### List files